johannchopin/restapify-examples/github-api/README.md

 POC that you can mock a real API architecture by mocking some enpoints of the [GitHub API](https://docs.github.com/en/enterprise-server@2.22/rest/reference).

-Just serve the `./api` folder to see it:
+Just serve the `./api` folder to use it:

 ```shell
 restapify serve ./api